xanedarel/scripts/virtualisation/README.md

 --
 ```
 > note that both devices `04:00.0` and `04:00.1` need to be bound to the VFIO driver, as well as any other device in the same IOMMU group as the target GPU when using iommu.sh
-This allows you to fully use the normally passedthrough GPU on the host OS
->note that these instructions can be reversed in order to boot normally without the vfio drivers and only passthrough the GPU when booting a custom grub entry
->
-`[work in progress]`